-$33.^{10}$ (1) If a person is convicted of aiding, abetting, counselling or procuring, or inciting the commission of an offence under sections 23, 30, 31 or 32, and it is proved that he or she was present in the vehicle at the time of the commission of the offence, the offence of which he or she is convicted is deemed, for the purpose of the provisions of this Ordinance relating to disqualifications for holding or obtaining licences, to be an offence in connection with the driving of a motor vehicle.

-(2) If upon the trial of a person for an offence against section 31 the court (or jury, if there is one) is not satisfied that such person's driving was the cause of the death but is satisfied that he or she is guilty of driving as mentioned in section 32, it shall be lawful for the court (or jury) to convict him of an offence under this section.

-(3) Upon the trial of a person who is indicted for manslaughter in connection with the driving of a motor vehicle by him or her, it shall be lawful for the court (or jury, if there is one), if it is satisfied he or she is guilty of an offence under section 30, to find him guilty of that offence.
+- 33. (1) If a person is convicted of aiding, abetting, counselling or procuring, or inciting the commission of an offence under any of sections 23, 30, 31 or 32, and it is proved that he or she was present in the vehicle at the time of the commission of the offence, the offence of which he or she is convicted is deemed, for the purpose of the provisions of this Ordinance relating to disqualifications for holding or obtaining licences, to be an offence in connection with the driving of a motor vehicle. - (2) If upon the trial on indictment of a person for an offence against section 30(1) the court (or jury, if there is one) is not satisfied that such person's driving was the cause of the death but is satisfied that he or she is guilty of driving as mentioned in section 31, the court or jury, as the case may be, may convict the person of an offence under section 31. - (3) Upon the trial on indictment of a person for manslaughter in connection with the driving of a motor vehicle by him or her, the court (or jury if there is one) may, if satisfied that the person is guilty of an offence under section 31, convict the person of an offence under that section.